Andor Technology (Andor), an Oxford Instruments company and world leader…

 Fast Frame Rates

-12-bit mode for 2x speed boost!
-Marana 4.2B-11 is architected to offer both 16-bit and 12-bit modes.
-12-bit is selected specifically to accelerate frame rate by 2x, while sacrificing wide dynamic range, useful for imaging fast phenomena that are exclusively low light, such as following BEC dynamics on discrete numbers of fluorescent cold atoms.
+Marana models are architected to offer both 16-bit and 12/11-bit modes.
+Lower bit depth modes are selected specifically to accelerate frame rates, while sacrificing wide dynamic range, useful for imaging fast phenomena that are exclusively low light, such as following dynamics on discrete numbers of fluorescent ultra cold atoms/ions.

 A further potential downside of rolling shutter is that different regions of the exposed image will not be precisely correlated in time to other regions, which can be essential for some applications.
 For example, if a cell is electrically stimulated and it is important to measure the onset of calcium sparks relative to the stimulation event, then rolling shutter should not be used.
-In this case, a true global shutter mode is required, available in Zyla 5.5 and Neo 5.5 sCMOS cameras.
+In this case, a true global shutter mode is required, available in ZL41 Wave 5.5 sCMOS cameras.

 Multiple Optical Mount Options

-Marana 4.2B-11 ships as default with standard F-mount optical coupling, however, the user can readily convert the camera for use with either C-mount or T-mount lenses, simply by selecting these additional optical mount accessories at time of order.
+Marana 4.2B-11 ships as default with standard F-mount optical coupling, however, the user can readily convert the camera for use with a C-mount lenses, simply by selecting this additional optical mount accessory at time of order.
 C-mount may be used with cropped sub-array sizes up to 1400 x 1400, yielding a 22mm sensor diagonal.

-For attachment to various professional telescope configurations, the camera front end can be direct mounted, providing f/# 0.7 with 72° cone angle.
+For attachment to various professional telescope configurations, the Marana 4.2B-11 front end can be direct mounted, providing f/# 0.7 with 72° cone angle.
 Through engagement with Andor’s Customer Special Request (CSR) service, custom mount faceplates can be tailored to your specific optical needs.

 Fast Spectroscopy Mode

-Marana 4.2B-11 can be readily adapted to the needs of fast spectroscopy, yielding up to greater than 24K spectra/sec.
+Marana 4.2B-6 and Marana 4.2B-11 can be readily adapted to the needs of fast spectroscopy, yielding up to greater than 11K spectra/sec.
 Such spectral rates are ideal for following fast reaction dynamics on sub-millisecond stopped flow timescales.
 Fast spectral kinetics capability can also be used for ‘pseudo-gated’ time-resolved functionality, whereby the first series of spectra from a fast series can be discarded to ‘gate out’ the effects of the initial exciting laser pulse.

 On-camera FPGA real time asymmetric pixel binning allows for optimized optical matching and maximum photon collection, while a complimentary on-camera bit depth of 32-bit capability allows for very high binned effective well depths, ideal for fast transient absorption measurements.